We may be famed for autumn colour but the arboretum is waking up to reveal one of its best kept secrets - spring!

-Spring is a special time at Westonbirt, as blossom and new leaves soften the sharp outlines of winter trees and colour abounds throughout the collection.
-Spectacular spring blooms are displayed by the exotic magnolias, camellias and rhododendrons from late February onwards.
+As blossom and new leaves soften and colour emerges, spectacular spring blooms are displayed by the exotic magnolias, camellias and rhododendrons from late February onwards.

 Find out how the arboretum is looking this week by playing our spring watch video!